-Real estate transactions are different from every day transactions.
+Real estate transactions are different from everyday transactions.
 If you go to the store to buy a box of cereal, the price generally stays the same regardless of how many people want to buy it.
-The price of your home, however, fluctuates constantly due to local supply and demand.
+The price of your home, however, fluctuates constantly due to local supply and demand as well as seasonal changes affecting the market.
 Understanding this will help you let go of expecting a price you think your home "should be."
-What dictates your home's price, ultimately, is the amount buyers are willing to pay - and this number can go up or down within the space of a year, or even a season.
+What dictates your home's price, ultimately, is the amount a buyer is willing to pay - and this number can go up or down within the space of a year, or even a season.

-Fill Out the Property Disclosure:Required by law
+Fill Out the Property Disclosure: Required by law

 The property disclosure, or seller's disclosure, is an important document for the home selling process.
-This document outlines any potential issues that could impact a home's safety or value, and the laws surrounding disclosure vary by state.
-Common issues noted in disclosure may include, and are not limited to:
+This document outlines any potential issues that could impact a home's safety or value.
+Common issues noted in the disclosure may include, and are not limited to:

-- The presence of lead paint
+- The presence of asbestos

 - Renovations made without a permit

-- Property tax disclosure

 - The presence of mold

-- Asbestos
+- Leaking issues

 - Foundation problems

-- Persistent flooding issues
+- Septic & well information

 - Presence of pests